Edw4rd14/VEGG.AI/README.md

 - DLApp-Testing-Branch => Issue #9, Issue #10, Issue #11

+- DLApp-Deployment-Branch => Issue #12

-- DLApp-Deployment-Branch => Issue #12, Issue #13
+- DLApp-CICD-Branch => Issue #13

+- DLApp-Additional-Branch => Issue #14

-Total issues: 14
+Total issues: 15

-Total branches including main: 6
+Total branches including main: 8

 *The issues & scrumboard can be found in the `CA2-DAAA2B04-2214407-EDWARD` GitLab repository, which can be found <a href='https://gitlab.com/2b04.2214407.edwardtan/ca2-daaa2b04-2214407-edward'>Here</a>.